-Activation of all three CLR-based receptors by CGRP, AM or AM2 generates increased cAMP production through coupling to the stimulatory G protein, $G\alpha_s$ (1, 12, 14).
-However, CGRP, AM and AM2 can signal through other pathways (1, 15-16).
-Several studies have indicated that the CGRP family of receptors can also couple to $G\alpha{i/o}$ subunits, since their cAMP responses can be significantly increased through treatment with pertussis toxin (PTX), particularly in electrically excitable cells (17-20).
-The AM/AM2 receptor cAMP signaling in HEK-293 cells has also been shown to be PTX sensitive (21).
-The existing information on stimulation of signaling by CGRP, AM or AM2 other than through the $G\alpha_s$ cAMP pathway has been predominantly gained from physiological studies and the relative signaling bias of CGRP, AM and AM2 at the three CLR-based receptors, even for the cAMP pathway, remains to be determined.
+responses can be significantly increased through treatment with pertussis toxin (PTX), particularly in electrically excitable cells (17-20).
+The AM/AM2 receptor cAMP signaling in HEK-293 cells has also been shown to be PTX-sensitive (21).
+The existing information on the stimulation of signaling by CGRP, AM, or AM2 other than through the $G\alpha_s$ -cAMP pathway has been gained predominantly from physiological studies, and the relative signaling bias of CGRP, AM, and AM2 at the three CLR-based receptors, even for the cAMP pathway, remains to be determined.

 The study of signaling bias in vivo is complicated by crosstalk from the wide range of signaling pathways present in certain cell lines or primary cell cultures.
-The Saccharomyces cerevisiae growth system (22) provides a robust assay to enable the examination of the coupling of a GPCR of choice to single G protein subunits.
-This is achieved through replacing the last 5 amino acids of the native yeast G protein with the corresponding sequence from the human G protein of choice.
-(22-23).
-This assay has recently been successfully employed to characterize the signaling pathways underlying the glucagon-like peptide 1 (GLP-1) receptor response to GLP-1 and the many receptor agonist mimetics available (24-25).
-Miret and co-workers in 2002, very elegantly described the functional expression of the CLR with RAMP1 and RAMP2 in yeast (26).
-However, somewhat surprisingly, given the more recent interest in signaling bias, further characterization of RAMP-CLR combinations in yeast has not been performed.
+The Saccharomyces cerevisiae growth system (22) provides a robust assay that enables the examination of the coupling of a GPCR of choice to single G protein subunits.
+This is achieved through replacing the last five amino acids of the native yeast G protein with the corresponding sequence from the human G protein of choice (22, 23).
+This assay has recently been successfully employed to characterize the signaling pathways underlying glucagon-like peptide 1 (GLP-1) receptor response to GLP-1 and the many receptor agonist mimetics available (24, 25).
+Miret et al. (26) in 2002 very elegantly described the functional expression of the CLR with RAMP1 and RAMP2 in yeast.
+However, somewhat surprisingly, given the more recent interest in signaling bias, a further characterization of RAMP-CLR combinations in yeast has not been performed.

-In this study we have utilized S. cerevisiae to express either RAMP1, 2 or 3 along with CLR in order to assess the coupling of the three CGRP family receptors to different human Ga subunits upon stimulation with either CGRP, AM or AM2.
-We demonstrate that all members of the CGRP receptor family successfully couple to GPA1/G α_s , GPA1/G α_i and GPA1/G α_q yeast chimeras and that the coupling preference of each receptor is dependent upon the stimulating ligand.
-The results obtained from the yeast system were verified in HEK-293 mammalian cell lines by the assessment of cAMP accumulation (which showed sensitivity to PTX) and mobilizations of intracellular calcium $(i(Ca^{2+}))$.
-The data confirm that RAMPs alter the ability of each peptide to couple to G proteins; it also indicates that the G proteins influence the rank order of agonist potency at the different receptors.
-For CGRP, AM and AM2 this means that potent activation of what would not generally be considered their 'normal' receptors can be observed when alternative downstream pathways, such as stimulation of $G\alpha_i$, or mobilizations of $i(Ca^{2+})$ are considered.
+In this study we have utilized S. cerevisiae to express either RAMP1, -2, or -3 along with CLR to assess the coupling of the three CGRP family receptors to different human $G\alpha$ subunits upon stimulation with CGRP, AM, or AM2.
+We demonstrate that all members of the CGRP receptor family successfully couple to GPA1/G α_s , GPA1/G α_i , and GPA1/G α_q yeast chimeras and that the coupling preference of each receptor is dependent upon the stimulating ligand.
+The results obtained from the yeast system were verified in HEK-293 mammalian cell lines by the assessment of cAMP accumulation (which showed sensitivity to PTX) and mobilizations of intracellular calcium $((Ca^{2+})i)$.
+The data confirm that RAMPs alter the ability of each peptide to couple to G proteins; they also indicate that the G proteins influence the rank order of agonist potency at the different receptors.
+For CGRP, AM, and AM2 this means that potent activation of what would not generally be considered their "normal" receptors can be observed when alternative downstream pathways, such as stimulation of $G\alpha_i$ or mobilizations of $(Ca^{2+}){i}$, are considered.

-Considerable understanding has been gained into class B GPCR structure, function and dynamics molecular primarily through dynamic (27),simulations (28-32).
-Consequently, in order to gain insight into possible mechanisms behind our experimental results, we have used molecular modelling and molecular dynamics simulations of RAMP complexes with CLR and the glucagon receptor (GCGR) to suggest a mechanism whereby the C-terminal tail of the RAMPs may influence G protein bias at the CLR.
-Finally we demonstrate that care is required when selecting an appropriate mammalian cell line to use when investigating G protein-bias since analysis of a HEK-293S cell line failed to show any $G\alpha_i$ -coupling for any of the RAMP-CLR complexes thus highlighting that agonist bias can be directly influenced by the cellular background.
+Considerable understanding of class B GPCR structure, function, and dynamics has been gained (27), primarily through molecular dynamics simulations (28-33).
+Consequently, to gain insight into the possible mechanisms behind our experimental results, we used molecular modeling and molecular dynamics simulations of RAMP complexes with CLR and the glucagon receptor (GCGR) to suggest a mechanism whereby the C-terminal tail of the RAMPs may influence G protein bias at the CLR.
+Finally we demonstrate that care is required when selecting an appropriate mammalian cell line to use when investigating G protein bias, as analysis of a HEK-293S cell line failed to show $G\alpha_i$ coupling for any of the RAMP-CLR complexes, thus highlighting the fact that agonist bias can be directly influenced by the cellular background.